 The genesis of the incident was somewhat convoluted.
 Herschel Grynszpan was a Polish Jew living in Paris.
 On 27 October 1938, his family was suddenly expelled from Hanover, Germany, where they had been living since 1911.
 Some days later, Herschel received a postcard from his family that they had sent from the Polish border.
 This infuriated Herschel, who immediately bought a pistol and ammunition.
 In an agitated state, he went to the German embassy on 7 November 1938, asked to see any German official, and met minor functionary Ernst vom Rath.
-Grynszpan immediately shot vom Rath, hitting him twice and leading to Rath's death on 9 November - coincidentally, the anniversary of the failed 1923 Nazi coup that was celebrated widely in Nazi Germany.
-Somewhat ironically, the randomly selected vom Rath was an anti-Nazi himself under watch by the Gestapo.
+Grynszpan immediately shot vom Rath, hitting him twice and leading to Rath's death on 9 November - coincidentally, the anniversary of the failed 1923 coup that was celebrated widely in Hitler's Germany.
+Somewhat ironically, the randomly selected vom Rath was an anti-Third Reich conspirator himself under watch by the Gestapo.

 The German state reacted instantly to the shooting.
 Jewish children were barred from elementary schools, Jewish publications were halted, and other harsh measures were adopted.
-Adolf Hitler, in Munich commemorating the anniversary of the Beer Hall Putsch, cancelled a speech.
+Adolf Hitler, in Munich commemorating the anniversary of the Beer Hall Putsch, canceled a speech.
 It instead was given by Propaganda Minister Josef Goebbels.
 Goebbels used the speech to incite the events that followed, saying that any reprisals taken against Jews for the shooting were "not to be hampered."

-Not everyone in the Nazi hierarchy was pleased.
+Not everyone in the German hierarchy was pleased.
 Some saw it as an example of Goebbels leveraging his friendship with Hitler to his own political advantage.
 Hermann Goering was in charge of economic policy, and he had to use scarce foreign currency to repair the damage.
-Plate glass, for instance, had to imported, and Goering complained loudly about the expense at the next cabinet meeting.
+Plate glass, for instance, had to import, and Goering complained loudly about the expense at the next cabinet meeting.
 Many of the Jewish businesses were actually renting from non-Jewish landlords, and much was insured by the non-Jewish German insurance industry.
-Heinrich Himmler also thought that Goebbels had been "stupid" for having incited the riots - he no doubt felt that the Jews could have been destroyed without the damage and diplomatic fall-out.
+Heinrich Himmler also thought that Goebbels had been "stupid" for having incited the riots - he likely felt that the Jews could have been destroyed without the damage and diplomatic fall-out.
 Relations with other countries - which theretofore had been correct, if adversarial - were poisoned, and Germany became a pariah state except amongst its closest allies.